moomaxie/FactoringCalculator/README.md

 It is very self explanatory and easy to use

 Anyone may use it and view the source code as long as they do not claim it as their own.

+Note: This requires JFreeChart in order to take advantage of Graphing.
+It can be found at http://www.jfree.org/jfreechart/